vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/README.md

 ## Tutorial

-Here is a step by step tutorial for newcomers:
+Here is a step-by-step tutorial for newcomers:

 1. [Runtime Setup](tutorial/env.md)